 Removal from a sports program, because of a failing grade, will be effective on the date of which the report card or progress report is issued.
-Notification of ineligibility will be handled through the office by a written notice to parents.
-The notification must be signed by the parents and returned to the principal with the report card or progress report.
+Notification of ineligibility will be handled through the office by an email notice to parents.
 Coaches will be notified simultaneously with the issuance of the report card or progress report.
 Any student removed from the team for a failing grade can regain eligibility by bringing their grade up to a passing mark for two consecutive weeks.
 If the student's grade falls below passing again within the same season they will be deemed ineligible for the remainder of the season.